wandelcachesnederland/Pirate_game/README.md

 - [`docs/gameplay-rules.md`](docs/gameplay-rules.md) — prisoners, weapons by era, fire, the blast rule, island politics, the steel navies and the Barbary shore.
-- `patches/` and `.github/workflows/apply-patch.yml` are a legacy one-shot patch mechanism, not part of the game.

 ## Credits